 There will only be a few stories included on this page.
 The selections are based on personal opinion and should not be taken as suggestion that other stories are not of quality, just that the tales below stand out (to me) for one reason or another.

 They are listed in order of original release.

 Brand Of The Black Bat

 This kind of goes without saying.
-Not only is this the character's first appearance, but it also an origin story, which was quite rare at the time.
+Not only is "Brand" the Black Bat's first appearance, it also an origin story, which was quite rare at the time.

 Every major character makes his (or her) first appearance; Silk Norton, Carol Baldwin, Butch O'Leary, police commissioner Jerome Warner and the unshakable McGrath.
 Oh, and Oliver Snate's only appearance as one of the villains in the story.